Military Divorce in New Jersey

 Filing for Divorce

-The general rule any type of court case is to file within the jurisdiction of residence.
+The general rule of any type of court case is to file within the jurisdiction of residence.
 However, the process is slightly more complex when it comes to military families, who tend to move more frequently than civilians.
 Frequently in military divorces, families will mutually agree that a specific state has jurisdiction.

 The Servicemembers Civil Relief Act (SCRA) is a federal law that affords service members special treatment in court proceedings in the United States.
-It enables service members to obtain a delay in any court or agency proceeding that might affect their rights, so they can focus on their important work for the country.
+It enables service members to obtain a delay in any court or agency proceeding that might affect their rights so they can focus on their important work for the country.
 However, a child’s needs will often come before the SCRA rules in judges’ orders.

-Military personnel have the same obligation as civilians to financially support their minor children—both mothers and fathers.
+Military personnel have the same obligation as civilians to financially support their minor children, both mothers and fathers.
 However, for military parents, the Department of Defense requires service members to comply with support, custody, and visitation orders.
-A failure to comply with these orders can result in sanctions, up to and including mandatory separation from service.
+A failure to comply with these orders can result in sanctions up to and including mandatory separation from service.

 For this reason, child support compliance rates are higher for military parents.
 However, there are cases when people fail to pay.
 If a military parent is deployed and fails to pay, a skilled child support lawyer can help the custodial parent enforce the child support agreement.